|Click here to view full release

-VALPARAISO, IND. — (March 26, 2012) — So much for the winter doldrums for some area realtors.
-According to the latest housing data compiled by RE/MAX of Indiana, the Northwest Indiana real estate market recorded modest growth for the early months of 2012.
-Eight percent more homes sold during January and February with 870 homes compared to the same time last year with 803 homes.
+SOUTH BEND, IND. — (June 20, 2012) — According to the latest housing data compiled by RE/MAX of Indiana, the St. Joseph County real estate market recorded strong growth during the first five months of the year.
+Nearly 25 percent more homes sold from January to May with 1,071 homes compared to the same time last year with 860 homes.

-Homes in Porter County have been selling faster as well, which is good news for local residents.
-The average number of days a house remained on the market fell nearly seven percent in the first two months of 2012 compared to 2011, from 117 days to 109 days.
+Homes in the area have been selling faster as well, which is good news for local residents.
+The average number of days a house remained on the market fell nearly 15 percent in the first five months of 2012 compared to 2011, from 128 days to 109 days.